AMSbench: A Comprehensive Benchmark for Evaluating MLLM Capabilities in AMS Circuits: AMSbench Construction

 For the \textbf{perception} tasks, we focus on recognizing \textit{elements} in circuit schematics.
-We define an element as any component or device represented by a line in a netlist, such as transistors, resistors, subcircuit symbols, etc. MLLMs are evaluated based on three key aspects:
+We define an element as any component or device represented by a line in a netlist, such as transistors, resistors, subcircuit symbols, etc. As shown in Fig.~\ref{fig:data_collect}, MLLMs are evaluated based on three key aspects:

 1. Accuracy in Element Counting: This measures how well the model can identify and count the number of different elements in a schematic.
 We use tasks \textit{type-wise counting} and \textit{element classification}.